IT Support Costs Too Much!

 Assessing Your Technology

 Do you know how much your organization spends on technology?
 The average is 4 to 6 percent of revenue.
 For smaller businesses, they tend to be on the higher end of the range.
 Large corporations doing billions, spend at the lower end.
-So, if your business is doing $1 million a year, are you spending $50,000 on tech annually? ($4,167/monthly).

 Let’s look at this from the cost of an employee perspective.
 The average “knowledge worker” (someone using a computer daily) is making $63,000 per year (per Glassdoor, 2022).
 So, the employees are costing a company, on average, $30/hour.
 How do you compare?